Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 • If they disappear, your answer is correct.

 • If not, try again.
-Keep practicing to improve your time and be more accurate.
+Keep practicing to be more accurate and improve your scores.

 Gravity Game

 You may have previously played the Quizlet Gravity Game.
-This mode is no longer available as Quizlet has removed it.
+This mode is no longer available.

 Test Your Knowledge

-Teachers may also print the test and administer it as a pencil/paper assessment.
-Teachers have the option to choose question types – written, matching, multiple choice, and/or true and false.
-(I currently have the written option unchecked.)
+Teachers may also print the test and administer it as a pencil/paper assessment.* Teachers have the option to choose various question types – written, matching, multiple choice, and/or true and false questions.
 As a bonus, each time you generate a new test, the questions are scrambled.

 • Answer each question.